sobolevn/sobolevn.github.io/_posts/2019-06-29-really-typing-vue.md

 ## Component typings

 The first broken expectation when you start to work with `Vue` and `typescript` and after you have already typed your class components is that `<template>` and `<style>` tags are still not typed.
-Let' me show you an example:
+Let me show you an example:

 ```vue
 <template>